wcjohnchen/single_cell/README.md

 ## IV.
 Conclusion

-The present study used single-cell bioinformatics data processing and analysis techniques to study alternative polyadenlyation.
+The present study used single-cell bioinformatics data processing and analysis techniques to explore candidate genes for alternative polyadenlyation.
 Specific 3'UTR APA gene expression patterns were found in different cell population of breast cancer microenvironment.
 Further downstream analysis would provide additional glimpse to how APA regulation may contribute to dynamic interaction between cell types in the diseased model.

 <br>